Willing to become a pilot is a dream for many, regardless of science or commerce students.

 A student pilot learns everything crucial for conducting safe flights in the pilot training ground classes.

-Understand the laws of physics will aid you to grasp few factors of aviation quicker.
-A student from commerce might take a bit longer to learn vs. a student with knowledge of science.
+Understanding the laws of physics will aid you in grasping a few factors of aviation quicker.
+A student from commerce might take a bit longer to learn vs. a student with science knowledge.

 However, you do not have to einstein to become a pilot.
 Only fundamental physics and mathematics is necessary for pilot training.